“Roots of the Present”

 Thematic lessons for schools

-After the success of last year lessons, in April and May the Museum guided tour will be enhanced again by a series of thematic lessons explaining the history and culture of Roman civilization in a simple and fascinating way.
+Until the 2017th the Museum organized a series of thematic lessons explaining the history and culture of Roman civilization in a simple and fascinating way.

-Through the captivating gaze of archaeology, the students will explore, understand and closely look at the context and the background of historical events they study at school.
+Through the captivating gaze of archaeology, the students explored, understund and closely looked at the context and the background of historical events they study at school.

 The scientific panels in each room provide all the information needed to navigate the exhibition itinerary.
 The digital catalogue contains photos and captions of all the exhibits, while each room's fact sheets, a set of didactic files illustrating in each room the ancient context in which the artifacts were located, provide thematic analyses and educational materials that visitors can pick up and take home.
 Browsing this website you can download the catalogue of exhibits.